ChelseaGitonga/My-Site/README.md

 - HTML5
 - CSS3
 ### Purpose:
 This project serves as a demonstration of my proficiency in CSS3.
-It showcases my understanding of various CSS properties and how they can be used to create visually appealing and functional websites.
+It showcases my understanding of various CSS properties and how they can be used to create a visually appealing and functional website.
 The website is designed to be a personal portfolio, displaying information about myself and my work.
 It also serves as a platform for me to experiment with new web development techniques and tools.